Blog

 What makes Atlas different from other legal KM platforms?

-Atlas is designed to unify knowledge across the entire Microsoft 365 ecosystem as well as other tools and not just the DMS.
-It delivers governance, consistency, hybrid search and AI readiness at an enterprise level.
+Atlas unifies and governs knowledge across Microsoft 365 and other enterprise systems, not just the DMS.
+It combines knowledge lifecycle automation, search orchestration, and AI governance at enterprise scale.

 Does Atlas replace iManage?